 Probiotics for pediatric functional abdominal pain: which strains have evidence

-The strongest strain: Lactobacillus rhamnosus GG
+The most-studied strain: Lactobacillus rhamnosus GG

 Lactobacillus reuteri DSM 17938

-VSL#3 (now Visbiome) — multi-strain
+VSL#3 (now sold as Visbiome) — multi-strain

-Strains without convincing pediatric evidence
+Strains and products without convincing pediatric evidence

 Mechanisms that may matter